crustio/crust-wiki/docs/glossary.md

 **Era** - A unit of time.
 In Crust network, an Era is a 6-hour interval.
 Validators will be re-elected and the rewards of the previous Era will be settled in each new Era.

 **Session**- A unit of time.
-In Crust network, an session is an 1-hour process.
+In Crust network, a session is a 1-hour process.
 In each session, the validator online verification will be conducted and the kick-out check mechanism will be triggered.

 **Slot** - A 6-second block generation cycle.